prablordeppey/compositions-coda/README.rst

 An extensive package for compositional data analysis.
 The major implementations are presented as follows.

-Various transformation functions along with their inverses have been implemented to aid in compositional data analysis (CoDA).
+Various transformation functions along with their inverses have been implemented to aid compositional data analysis (CoDA).

 Installation
 ------------